Letztes Update: 15. Mai 2025

-Hard science fiction is defined by its emphasis on scientific accuracy and plausibility.
-This genre often explores advanced technology and realistic scientific concepts.
-Examples include works by Arthur C. Clarke and Isaac Asimov.
+Hard science fiction focuses on scientific accuracy and plausibility, distinguishing it from other sci-fi sub-genres.
+It often features realistic technology and scenarios.
+Examples include works by authors like Arthur C. Clarke and Isaac Asimov.

 Hi there,